John Winthrop Wright Ethics in Action Award

 Welcome to SEE's John Winthrop Wright Ethics in Action Award page.
 With this award, SEE honors a leader who has authentically demonstrated ethical business or leadership practices.
 John Winthrop Wright founded SEE in 1995 and left a major donation from his estate to perpetuate SEE’s mission.
 Mr. Wright desired to promote internationally respected values such as-- fairness, respect, responsibility, caring, justice, honesty, courtesy, citizenship, and the principles of the Golden Rule.
 The Ethics in Action award is given in his name to recognize a business or community leader that demonstrates a commitment to ethics and character.

-“The Ethics in Action Award named after SEE’s founder recognizes a business or community leader who demonstrates a commitment to ethics and character in their leadership” noted David Wangaard, President of SEE.
-“Ms. Berke-Schlessel is widely respected for her commitment to ethics in her personal and professional life.
-Under her leadership, she has worked to transform UWCFC into an organization that moves beyond programs to achieve major community transformation.”
-Peter Donovan, (left) Director of Wright Investors’ Service in Greenwich and Mickey Herbert, President and CEO of the Bridgeport Regional Business Council presented the award to Ms. Berke-Schlessel.
+SEE’s President David Wangaard noted, “The Ethics in Action Award recognizes a business or community leader who demonstrates a commitment to ethics and character in their leadership.
+Mr. Ciulla is widely respected for his commitment to ethics in his personal and professional life.”
+Peter Donovan, SEE’s board chair and retired Director at Wright Investors’ Service along with Mickey Herbert, President and CEO of the Bridgeport Regional Business Association presented the Award to Mr. Ciulla.

 Award Nomination Form